astropy/astropy-tutorials/CONTRIBUTING.rst

   If you do this, the only change necessary when merging your notebook will be to set ``tutorialpath`` to  ``'http://data.astropy.org/tutorials/My-tutorial-name/'``.

 For larger data files that are bigger than 10 MB in size, we recommend hosting with Zenodo.
-Using Zenodo to host large data files is very straightforward and involves potentially far less steps.
-To use this approach do the following:
+To use this approach, follow these steps:

 * You will need to sign up for an account with Zenodo before you can upload a file there.